Do You Need a Licence to Be a Business Broker? Legal Basics, US State Rules & Global Guide (2026)

 The UK does not currently impose a formal state licence just to call yourself a "business broker" or "business transfer agent".
 Anyone can market small businesses for sale.
 That's why the UK market is crowded with both legitimate advisers and aggressive, sometimes misleading operators.
 Sellers are told to look for voluntary membership in bodies like IBBA or Propertymark.

 One important addition for UK operators: certain deal types may trigger AML (Anti-Money Laundering) registration obligations with HMRC.
 If you are acting as a "business transfer agent" in a regulated sector (estate agency, high-value goods, etc.), HMRC's Money Laundering Regulations 2017 may require you to register and apply due diligence processes.
-This is not a "broker licence" — it is a separate compliance obligation.
+This is not a "broker licence" — it is a separate compliance obligation, and it is the UK's version of the "no licence isn't no rules" lesson from Section 8.

 Singapore